 Hostage crisis in the Philippines – How difficult is the approach for emergency physicians?

 Cases of hostage are very difficult to manage for ambulance crews.
-Physicians must face unsafe areas and assist in brutal murders, sometimes.
+Emergency physicians must face unsafe areas and witness brutal murders, sometimes.
 This was the case of an EMT in the Philippines.

 I was currently the Chapter Service Representative of Manila who was handling the ambulance.
 In the case of the situation, I was the only trained personnel in our Chapter to respond in a conflict situation so our chapter administrator decided that I should go together with the team since I have the expertise.
 The composition of my team was mostly new and do not have experience in such incident since I do have a background and while we are not yet on the scene I already oriented them on the possible situation that we may have any other information that I already knew about the event.